elastic/elasticsearch/CONTRIBUTING.md

 Sometimes Spotless will report a "misbehaving rule which can't make up its mind" and will recommend enabling the `paddedCell()` setting.
-If you enabled this settings and run the format check again, Spotless will write files to `$PROJECT/build/spotless-diagnose-java/` to aid diagnosis.
+If you enabled this setting and run the format check again, Spotless will write files to `$PROJECT/build/spotless-diagnose-java/` to aid diagnosis.
 It writes different copies of the formatted files, so that you can see how they